Atrial Fibrillation: Symptoms, Risks, and What to Do

 But many people with atrial fibrillation won’t have any pre-existing conditions or risk factors – it can even affect those who are physically very fit.

-Checking your pulse can give you a good indication of whether you have atrial fibrillation, but your GP will investigate thoroughly before making a diagnosis.
-If they suspect you have atrial fibrillation, they may give you an electrocardiogram (ECG) and refer you to a heart specialist for further tests, including an echocardiogram, a chest x-ray and blood tests.
+Checking your pulse can give you a good indication of whether you have atrial fibrillation, but your general practitioner will investigate thoroughly before making a diagnosis.

-If you are found to have atrial fibrillation, you’ll be given a treatment plan.
-If your healthcare team can identify a cause, such as an overactive thyroid glad, for example, you may only need treatment for this.
-If an underlying cause can’t be found, the treatment options are:
+Once you have an atrial fibrillation diagnosis, you’ll be given a treatment plan.
+If your healthcare team can identify a cause, such as an overactive thyroid gland, for example, you may only need treatment for the root cause.
+If testing does not reveal an underlying cause, the treatment options are: